Get E-Book

 Choosing Between fs.watch() and fs.watchFile()

-fs.watch() is fast - events fire within milliseconds on Linux, sometimes with more latency on macOS.
-Efficient - no polling, just kernel event delivery.
-But inconsistent across platforms.
+fs.watch() is fast.
+Events often fire within milliseconds on Linux, sometimes with more latency on macOS, and the approach is efficient because it uses kernel event delivery rather than polling.
+The cost of that speed is inconsistency.
 It can miss events, fire duplicate events, or break entirely after file deletions.
-The event vocabulary is too coarse (just 'change' and 'rename') to distinguish between many distinct filesystem operations.
+Its vocabulary is also too coarse: just 'change' and 'rename' for many distinct filesystem operations.

 Why chokidar Exists

-Recursive watching on Linux. chokidar walks the directory tree, sets up inotify watches for each subdirectory, and dynamically adds/removes watches as directories are created or deleted.
-It tracks the inotify count and warns when you're approaching the limit.
+Recursive watching on Linux. chokidar walks the directory tree, sets up inotify watches for subdirectories, and adds or removes watches as directories appear or disappear.

 Event normalization.
-Instead of 'change' and 'rename', chokidar emits 'add', 'change', 'unlink', 'addDir', 'unlinkDir'.
-Semantic events that map to what actually happened to the filesystem.
+Instead of only 'change' and 'rename', chokidar emits 'add', 'change', 'unlink', 'addDir', and 'unlinkDir', which map more closely to what happened to the filesystem.

 Editor safe-write detection.
 When an editor writes to a temp file and renames it over the target, chokidar consolidates the delete-then-create sequence into a single 'change' event instead of flooding you with 'unlink' and 'add'.